radiantearth/stac-spec/item-spec/item-spec.md

 | `application/x-hdf`                                     | Hierarchical Data Format versions 4 and earlier.             |

-Deprecation notice: GeoTiff previously used the media type `image/vnd.stac.geotiff` and Cloud Optimized GeoTiffs used `image/vnd.stac.geotiff; cloud-optimized=true`.
+Deprecation notice: GeoTiff previously used the media type `image/vnd.stac.geotiff` and Cloud Optimized GeoTiffs used `image/vnd.stac.geotiff; profile=cloud-optimized`.
 Both can still appear in old catalogues, but are deprecated and should be replaced.

 ## Extensions